digital-archives/HISTGA1011/activities/corrupting_a_bitstream.md

  * Original
  * Letter change (hex)
  * Letter fixed (hex)
- * Letter change (word)
+ * Word change (Word or Google Docs)
- * Letter fixed (word)
+ * Word fixed (Word or Google Docs)
-* Brief summary of any relevant information you are able to pull from ASCII text in hex editor.
+* Provide a brief summary of any relevant information you are able to pull from ASCII text in hex editor.
-* Brief summary of findings from corrupting the bitstream of your file.
+* Provide a brief summary of findings from corrupting the bitstream of your file in both the text and hex editors.